converged-computing/rainbow/python/v1/README.md

 ![https://github.com/converged-computing/rainbow/raw/main/docs/img/rainbow.png](https://github.com/converged-computing/rainbow/raw/main/docs/img/rainbow.png)

 This is the rainbow scheduler prototype, specifically Python bindings for a gRPC client.
 To learn more about rainbow, visit [https://github.com/converged-computing/rainbow](https://github.com/converged-computing/rainbow).
+Note that SSL is implemented, but needs to be tested with a production certificate for the Python setup.

 ## Example